dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-4.md

 We use CLANG for this experiment since it produced faster binary in my tests.

-Target machine for this edition of the contest is again Haswell CPU with 64-bit Linux.
+Target machine for this edition of the contest is again Skylake CPU with 64-bit Linux.
 Although you can do your experiments on Windows since `cmake` is used for building the benchmark.
 If you choose Windows as a platform, here is the article that might be helpful: [How to collect CPU performance counters on Windows?]({{ site.url }}/blog/2019/02/23/How-to-collect-performance-counters-on-Windows).

 ### Couple of hints